lICENSING

 Renew: Annually

-Find it: Offered for free online through PDIS -https://ecpd.costartstrong.org/
+Find It: Offered free online via PDIS

 Required: Before license is issued